 Early years and marriage

 Born in Manhattan in 1884, Eleanor Roosevelt suffered much trauma in her early years.
 At two, she was with her parents aboard a ship that crashed.
-Everyone survived but left Eleanor fearful of ships and seawater.
+Everyone survived but the event left Eleanor fearful of ships and seawater.
 A few years later, when Eleanor was eight, her mother and a younger brother died from diphtheria.
-Less than two years later, her father also passed away after a seizure shortly after a fall.
+Less than two years after that, her father also passed away after a seizure shortly after a fall.
 Eleanor was just shy of her tenth birthday at the time.

 It was also during these years that love came into Eleanor’s life.
 In 1902, she met Franklin D. Roosevelt while on a train ride.
 A romance blossomed, and they became engaged the following year.
 Eleanor’s uncle, President Theodore Roosevelt, walked her down the aisle when she and Franklin married.